-December: International Brotherhood of Teamsters expelled from AFL-CIO.
+December: International Brotherhood of Teamsters is expelled from AFL-CIO.

-James R. Hoffa is brought to trial on a NY grand jury wiretap indictment, ends in hung jury.
+James R. Hoffa is brought to trial on a NY grand jury wiretap indictment, ending in a hung jury.

-January: International Brotherhood of Teamsters put into receivership by a federal court and a three-man Board of Monitors is assigned oversight; James R. Hoffa stays on as “provisional president”, new International Brotherhood of Teamsters election set for 1959; JRH sets up a 3-man Anti-Racketeering Commission: former Senator George Bender, F. Joseph Donohue, and Judge Ira Jayne.
+January: International Brotherhood of Teamsters is put into receivership by a federal court, and a three-man Board of Monitors is assigned oversight; James R. Hoffa stays on as “provisional president;” a new International Brotherhood of Teamsters election is set for 1959; Hoffa sets up a 3-man Anti-Racketeering Commission: former Senator George Bender, F. Joseph Donohue, and Judge Ira Jayne.

 August: representatives of the Teamsters, National Maritime Union and International Longshoremen's Association hold a Conference on Transportation Unity in Washington.